FUSIONFoundation/efsn/README.md

-## Setup a staking or gateway node
+## Setup a staking node

+The fastest way to get a node up and running and to start staking is by using the FUSION Node Manager bash script.
+In order to utilize the script execute the following command, press 1 and follow the steps.

+``curl -sL https://raw.githubusercontent.com/FUSIONFoundation/efsn/master/QuickNodeSetup/fsnNode.sh -o fsnNode.sh && sudo bash fsnNode.sh
+``

 Below are instructions on how to run the docker images of efsn to support a staking node or gateway.